ropensci/smapr/README.md

 Once you have an account, you need to pass your Earthdata username (`ed_un`) and password (`ed_pw`) as environmental variables that can be read from within your R session.
 There are a couple of ways to do this:

+-   (Recommended): Use `set_smap_credentials('yourusername', 'yourpasswd')`.
+This will save your credentials for later use by default, and optionally overwrite existing credentials if `overwrite = TRUE`.

 -   Use `Sys.setenv()` interactively in your R session to set your username and password (not including the `<` and `>`):

 ``` r